Skip to content

 Trinsic abstracts away the complexities of working with DIDs and cryptography, allowing you to focus on building a great identity product.

-When a wallet is created, Trinsic generates a cryptographic keypair and securely stores it; this keypair is what will be used to sign credentials issued by the wallet.
-Additionally, Trinsic generates a did:key DID, which encodes the public information necessary to verify credentials issued by the wallet; this is the public_did field of the wallet object.
+At Trinsic, when a wallet is created, we generate a cryptographic keypair and securely stores it; this keypair is what will be used to sign credentials issued by the wallet.
+Additionally, Trinsic generates a did:web DID, which encodes the public information necessary to verify credentials issued by the wallet; this is the public_did field of the wallet object.

 Upgrading wallet DIDs

-Providers of an ecosystem may upgrade a wallet's DID from did:key to any of the supported methods via a simple API call.
+Providers of an ecosystem may upgrade a wallet's DID from did:web to any of the supported methods via a simple API call.
 Trinsic handles the complexities of this process for you.

 Many DID methods are based on distributed ledgers (commonly known as "blockchains"), so the following should be kept in mind when registering a DID which uses a ledger: